-Some strains will have the characteristic “skunky” smell and taste that many people associate with marijuana, but you can also find plants with sweet, fruity, floral, herbal, earthy, piney and peppery scents, in many combinations – the variable and combinatorial nature of cannabis scents are what allows strains that smell and taste like sugar cookies, cream soda, and diesel fuel..
+Some strains will have the characteristic “skunky” smell and taste that many people associate with marijuana, but you can also find plants with sweet, fruity, floral, herbal, earthy, piney and peppery scents, in many combinations – the variable and combinatorial nature of cannabis scents are what allows for strains that smell and taste like sugar cookies, cream soda, and diesel fuel.

 Ease of Growing